Monmouth County Child Visitation Attorneys

 Child Visitation Attorneys in New Jersey

 Divorce is a very emotional and unnerving time for many families.
 Even when custody is settled, the parties may still dispute the parenting time arrangements for the child.
 In some cases, grandparents and third parties may have rights to parenting time or visitation with the child.
 It is not uncommon for parties to return to court years after the matter is settled to seek change in the parenting time or visitation schedule due to the maturation of children or other factors.
 If you have a case where parenting time or visitation rights as to a child is in dispute, it is important to discuss this matter with an attorney.
-Contact Paone Zaleski & Murray.
+Contact Paone Zaleski & Murphy.

 Visitation Orders in New Jersey